weleoka/Lab2/host/Create_Test_Environment.md

 docker logs bugzilla
 ```

-Note that the log states "No such file or directory".
+Note that the log states "No such file or directory" for the file params, so there is something wrong.

 Enter the container and run ./checksetup.pl.